Commonwealth Peak

 July 17, 2005

-We've been putting off doing this trip because of the marsh crossing and bushwhacking but as it turns out neither of these were a problem.
+We put off climbing Commonwealth Peak because of the marsh crossing and bushwhacking, but as it turns out, neither of these were an issue.
 Actually I would have preferred more of either and less scree slogging!

-The hike up Burstall Pass Trail was easy.
-Unfortunately, the elevation gain is negligible.
-After reaching the bike racks ("No biking permitted beyond this point") we continued down the trail for about a 100 m where the trail comes out on the flats.
+The hike up Burstall Pass trail was easy, although the elevation gain is negligible.
+After reaching the bike racks ("No biking permitted beyond this point"), we hiked up the trail for 100 m where the trail reaches the flats.

-Exchanging boots for runners, we trekked across the marshland.
-The water was mostly a couple of inches deep but streams were as much as calf deep.
-After emerging from the marsh, we headed into the trees keeping well left of the drainage where animal trails made bushwhacking almost nonexistent.
+Exchanging boots for runners, we sloshed across the marshland.
+The water was mostly a couple of inches deep, but streams were as much as calf deep.
+After emerging from the marsh, we headed into the trees.
+Keeping well left of the drainage, we followed animal trails that made bushwhacking almost nonexistent.
 A short time later, we were plodding up scree to the col.

-After leaving the col, we reached a trail that turned left into the gully where -- surprise! -- there was more scree.
-The gully ends at the base of the 15 m scramble.
-We climbed up this to a ridge that led to the summit a short distance away.
+At the col, we followed a trail that turned left into the gully where – surprise! – there was more scree.
+The gully ends at the base of a 15 m scramble.
+We climbed up to a ridge that led to the summit a short distance away.

 Crossing the wetlands.
 Commonwealth Peak on the right.